With over 7.2+ million acres of terrain to be conquered, we suggest multiple visit to the Powder Highway to experience it all!

 ~ Keeping in Old School: Our Community Hills on the Powder Highway

 ~ Unique Stays on a Kootenay Hot Springs Road Trip

 Story by KootRocks Staffer (Shannon).
-Cover/top photo by Kari Medig (Hoodoos from Highway 93/95, near Fairmont Hot Springs, BC).
+Cover/top photo by Kari Medig of the Hoodoo hike in Fairmont Hot Springs.